MurtajizMehdi/WhichHeroAreYou/README.md

- WhichHeroAreYou
+# Which Hero Are You
-Quiz that determines what hero user is.
+Quiz that determines what hero the user is.

+This program asks a series of questions that will dictate what super hero the user will match the most with.